Scale-AI’s Predatory Labor Practices

 While AI is often thought of as human-free machine learning, the technology actually relies on the labor-intensive efforts of a workforce spread across much of the Global South and often subject to exploitation. … Scale AI has paid workers at extremely low rates, routinely delayed or withheld payments and provided few channels for workers to seek recourse, according to interviews with workers, internal company messages and payment records, and financial statements.

-The Oxford Internet Institute noticed in 2023 AI’s expanding predatory labor domain, and Scale-AI’s Remotasks was named one of the Institute’s top violators of fair labor practices:
+The Oxford Internet Institute noticed in 2023 AI’s expanding predatory labor domain, and Scale-AI’s Remotasks (now a part of Outlier) was named one of the Institute’s top violators of fair labor practices:

 Last year, the Oxford Internet Institute, which scores digital work platforms on labor standards, highlighted Scale AI for “obfuscating” its labor process.
 In its assessment this year, the institute, part of Oxford University, gave Remotasks a score of 1 out of 10, failing the company on key metrics including its ability to fully pay workers.